One Art: Form

 The poem is a villanelle, an originally French poetic form known for generally dealing with pastoral themes.
 Bishop is a known formalist in her poems, following the rules of a structure closely; though the final stanza ironically breaks from the format, and our expectations, using parenthesis, italics, an em-dash, and a deviation in the wording of the refrain.
 Brad Leithauser wrote of the poem that, in addition to "Do not go gentle into that good night" by Dylan Thomas, that it "...might have taken the elaborate stanzaic arrangement even if the Italians hadn't invented it three hundred years ago."

 The ABA rhyme scheme "One Art" alternates between the "-er" and "-ent" ending sound, with the last stanza repeating the A sound, as is with the villanelle.
 The refrains, "The art of losing isn't hard to master", which varies in the eighteenth line, "the art of losing's not too hard to master".
 The villanelle has no set meter, but Bishop keeps a pattern of alternating eleven and ten-syllable lines, with predominantly iambic pentameter.

 In an interview with Elizabeth Spires in 1978, Bishop said that her thoughts when writing "One Art" were always on villanelles.
 "I wanted to write a villanelle all my life but I never could.
 I'd start them but for some reason, I never could finish them."
 You can see this intent when examining the original drafts where one can make out the skeleton of a villanelle; she chose her rhymes and refrains first and filled in the rest Brett Millier has assessed that "Bishop conceived the poem as a villanelle from the start, and the play of "twos" within it - two rivers, two cities, the lost lover means not being "two" anymore - suggests that a two-rhyme villanelle is a form appropriate to the content."

 Themes

-Bishop instills one main theme in this poem, loss, which has consequences that form branching themes of learning, regret, and travel.
+Bishop instills one main theme in this poem, loss, which has consequences that form branching themes of learning, regret, travel, and symbolism.